 The U-value of the slime double-glazed unit is 1.9, compared to the 0.7 U-value of FINEO glass; it is almost 3x lower energy efficiency.

 Heat-loss imaging of slim double glazing and single glazing

-The sealed units also have a thin layer of metal oxide coating on the inner surface of the glass which reflects heat back into the room.
+The sealed units also have a thin layer of metal oxide coating on the glass’s inner surface, reflecting heat back into the room.

-This type of double glazed unit is used to improve the thermal performance of existing windows as well as provide solar control and noise reduction benefits.
+This double-glazed unit is used to improve the thermal performance of existing windows and provide solar control and noise reduction benefits.